Navigation:

 After much discussion, the Lodge was named in honor of Benjamin Nathan Cardozo

-who was the first Jewish Justice of the U.S. Supreme Court and very active in
+who was a Justice of the U.S. Supreme Court and very active in

 cost us the magnificent sum of $8.
 The deluxe refreshments for our